buggedcom/phpvideotoolkit-v2/README.md

 ###Resizing Video and Images

 In order to resize output video and imagery output you need to supply an [output format](#phpvideotoolkit-output-formats) to the save function you call.
-The below snippet is an example of resizing a video, however you would use same function call to `setVideoDimensions` just instead of a `VideoFormat` object you would use and `ImageFormat` object.
+The below snippet is an example of resizing a video, however you would use same function call to `setVideoDimensions` just instead of a `VideoFormat` object you would use an `ImageFormat` object.

 ```php